mariostnr/website/_posts/2020-11-07-geschäftsmodelle-befinden-sich-im-wandel.md

 > „In traditional businesses, the customer relationship ends with the purchase.
 But in a subscription business the relationship begins with the purchase.” - Tien Tzuo

-Erfolgreiche Unternehmen fokussieren auf das Wachstum von Beziehungen, anstelle von einmaligen Verkäufen und Transaktionen.
+Erfolgreiche Unternehmen fokussieren sich auf das Wachstum von Beziehungen, anstelle von einmaligen Verkäufen und Transaktionen.

 ## Was versteht man unter dem Begriff Subscription Economy?